Sculpture

 Eve and Adam—a pandemic carving

-When the pandemic was announced in early March 2020 we were ordered to Lock-down in Quarantine.
+When the COVID-19 pandemic was announced in early March 2020, we were ordered to lockdown/ Quarantine.

 This Question is the essence of the message of the carving.

-To answer this the parable of The Garden of Eden and the forbidden fruit speak to us here and now as we find ourselves in A Garden Moment of Time.
+To answer this, the parable of The Garden of Eden and the forbidden fruit speaks to us here and now as we find ourselves in A Garden Moment.

 Eve and Adam